yribeiro/hippo/README.md

 ### Documentation Build

-For this section ensure the poetry virtual environment is activated in the terminal.

-Building the documentation runs in two stages:
+Building the documentation runs in two stages.
+Run the following commands in a terminal in the project root folder:

 1. Auto build documentation RST files for all modules in the hippo project: